Anne Perry: Later life

 She continued writing and said that she was surprised that her friends stuck by her despite the revelation of her identity and the ensuing media attention.
 In 1998 she was featured by The Times in its list of 100 "masters of crime".
 Her story "Heroes", which first appeared in the 1999 anthology Murder and Obsession, edited by Otto Penzler, won the 2000 Edgar Award for Best Short Story.

 In 2005, Perry appeared on the Trisha show to discuss her murder conviction on a special themed show.
 A 2009 documentary film, Anne Perry Interiors, gave a snapshot of her life and the people close to her.
 In 2009 she received a lifetime achievement award at the Agatha Awards.
 In 2013 and 2020 she was a guest of honour at the Bouchercon mystery fiction convention.
 At the time of her death in 2023, Perry had published 102 books: 32 novels in the Charlotte and Thomas Pitt series, 6 novels in the Daniel Pitt series, 24 novels in the Monk series, five books in her WWI series, five books in her Elena Standish series, four young adult novels, two fantasy novels, and 22 mystery novellas with Christmas themes, as well as a number of essays and short stories.
 Her UK publisher, Headline, reported that she had sold 25 million copies.
 Her works regularly appeared on The New York Times bestseller list.

-In 2017, Perry left Scotland and moved to the USA in order to more effectively promote films based on her novels.
+In 2017, Perry left Scotland and moved to the US in order to more effectively promote films based on her novels.
 She had a heart attack in December 2022, and died at a hospital in Los Angeles on 10 April 2023, aged 84.
 Her novel The Fourth Enemy, the sixth Daniel Pitt novel, was published the day after her death.